 - Release Date: June 29, 2000

 Why It's Worth Playing: If perfection in 2D fighting games exists, Street Fighter III: 3rd Strike comes dangerously close.
 A refined, polished culmination of Capcom’s arcade craftsmanship, this installment sharpened the franchise’s formula to a razor’s edge.
+The Dreamcast version let players bring that arcade intensity home without compromise, securing its place as one of the console’s crown jewels.

 Marvel vs. Capcom 2